Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                identity being used
   -s, --site, --SiteId=VALUE Sets the site name of the publisher module.
                                Default: `not set`
+      --pi, --initfile, --InitFilePath[=VALUE]
+                             A file from which to read initialization instructions.
+                               Use this option to have OPC Publisher run a set of method calls found in this file.
+                               The file must be formatted using a subset of the .http/.rest file format without support for
+                               indentation, scripting or environment variables.
+                               Default: `not set` (disabled).
+If only a file name is specified, it is loaded from the path specifed using `--pn`.
+If just the argument is provided without a value the default is ` publishednodes.init`.
+      --il, --initlog, --InitLogFile=VALUE
+                             A file into which the results of the initialization instructions are written.
+                               Only valid if `--pi` option is specified.
+                               Default: If a init file is set using `--pi`, it is appended with the `.log` extension.
+If just a file name is used, the file is created in the same folder as the init file configured using the `--pi` command line option.
       --rs, --runtimestatereporting, --RuntimeStateReporting[=VALUE]
                              Enable that when publisher starts or restarts it reports its runtime state using a restart